[[cta2]]

 It drafts terms and conditions based on the SaaS services’ delivery and usage.
 It includes a privacy policy, usage requirements, user restrictions, a termination policy, and a geographical usage policy.

-A SaaS license agreement clarifies important aspects like intellectual property rights, confidentiality, limitation of liability, etc. that might impact your business directly or indirectly.
+A SaaS license agreement also clarifies important aspects like intellectual property rights, confidentiality, limitation of liability, and other conditions that could impact your business directly or indirectly.

 Buyers don’t read SaaS license agreements